ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S3-kubernetes-03-networking-service-discovery/README.md

     app: web-flask
 ```

-- create deployment and service
+- Create a deployment and service

 ```bash
 kubectl apply -f .
 ```

-- show all namespaces
+- Show all namespaces
 ```bash
 kubectl get ns
 ```

-- Lets see the all objects within demo namespace and default namespace
+- Let's see all the objects within the demo namespace and the default namespace
 ```bash
 kubectl get deploy -n demo
 kubectl get pod -n demo